 16:23 -What are your thoughts on gamification of learning?
 And what are some alternatives because everybody doesn’t want to play a game?

--There’s no substantial evidence supporting the idea of gamification potentially benefiting the learners.
+- There’s no substantial evidence supporting the idea of gamification potentially benefiting learners.
 Because gamification doesn’t address the core problem, then what outcome do we want to reward?

 Listen to the full episode